FravBox/YagCCs/Thread Management/readme.md

 A note - If you _currently_ have several threads open, whoever is the first to post in those threads after adding this cc becomes the "thread author."
 It will also generate a log that a thread was created.
 If you do not want log spam, you may want to disable logs, post in all your threads, then enable logs afterward.

-**3.** Add any of the addons:
+**3.** Add any of the add-ons:
-- emoji addon allows you to pin, unpin, and resave threads with message reactions.
+- emoji add-on allows you to pin, unpin, and resave threads with message reactions.
 - mass delete db entries allows you to... mass delete invalid thread db entries.
-Mainly for use to clean up things for the thread list command.\
+Mainly for use to clean up things for the thread list command.
 - thread list command will list all of the threads in your server.

-**Note: None of the addons will work without the main CC.**
+**Note: None of the add-ons will work without the main CC.**